rajatkb/Stock-Image-Service/README.md

 * The file id is a fixed unique UUID or 36 bytes , so the file id and the files are concatenated in binary array and passed through socket at once, and are unmarshalled at the other end.
 For more complex data , Protobuf should be an explorable option.
 But since only these two data were sufficient I did not explore any other serialization.

 * The Image is processed by `Sharp` library as mentioned before and is reasonably fast and easy to use.
-I have been able to upload simultaneous 16+ images in my home system with i7 4770 4th gen , 3.7Ghz 4 core - 8threads system.
+I have been able to upload simultaneous 16+ images in my system with i7 4770 4th gen , 3.7Ghz 4 core - 8threads / 16GB RAM system

 ## API Performance